Kelin2025/alternative/README.md

 #### What is this?

-Sometimes I think about some crazy ideas of other things in JavaScript.
+Sometimes I think about some crazy ideas of different things in JavaScript.
 Here's the place when I'll group them up and share with you.

 #### Can I contribute?